acornprover/acornprover.org/docs/language/basic-concepts.md

 The individual lines inside the `by` block are also each simple statements.
 They are each single expressions.
 You can think of single-expression statements as saying, "I declare that this expression is true".

-Inside the block, any premises of the theorem statement can be assumed to be true.
+Inside the block, any premises of the theorem statement can be assumed to be true, and the goal is to prove the conclusion.
 In this case, the premise is:

 ```acorn
 a.suc < b.suc
 ```

-When the verifier runs, it finds a proof for each statement in the block.
-Each statement can use the statements before it.

-Finally, it finds a proof for the conclusion of the theorem itself, based on all the statements inside the block.
-In this case, the conclusion is:
+and the conclusion is:

 ```acorn
 a < b
 ```

+During verification, after compilation comes proving.
+The prover searches for a proof for every statement.
+In general, the proof for a statement can use all statements before it.
+When the prover cannot find a proof for a theorem, this is reported as a yellow-squiggle warning.

 ## Types